dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Input parameters**

-Follow the instructions on the tool interface (see screengrab above)
+Follow the instructions in the right-hand panel of the tool interface (see screengrab above)

 **Click Run**